 • Bicycle accidents

 • Elder abuse

-Berry K. Tucker & Associates, Ltd. offers a free consultation with our dedicated personal injury lawyers, who will then look at your case and let you know your legal options.
+Berry K. Tucker & Associates, Ltd. offers an initial consultation with our dedicated personal injury lawyers, who will then look at your case and let you know your legal options.
 They aim to quickly resolve your case and deliver the most compensation possible for your injuries.